thorwebdev/thor-bio-gastbyjs-blog/src/pages/blog/2020-02-06-type-safe-payments-with-nextjs-and-typescript.md

 Setting up a TypeScript project with Next.js is quite convenient, as it automatically generates the [`tsconfig.json`](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/tsconfig.json) configuration file for us.
 You can follow the setup steps in the [docs](https://nextjs.org/learn/excel/typescript/setup) or start off with a more complete [example](https://github.com/zeit/next.js/tree/canary/examples/with-typescript).
 Of course you can also find the full example that we're looking at in detail below, on [GitHub](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript).

-### Managing API keys/secrets with Next.js & Zeit Now
+### Managing API keys/secrets with Next.js & ZEIT Now

 When working with API keys and secrets, we need to make sure we keep them secret and out of version control (make sure to add `.env` to your [`.gitignore` file](https://github.com/zeit/next.js/tree/canary/examples/with-stripe-typescript/.gitignore#L1)) while conveniently making them available as `env` variables.